-First, let’s understand where Peat Moss comes from and why we should find and use alternatives.
+First, let’s understand where Peat Moss comes from and why we should find the Best Alternative to Peat Moss.

 Peat Moss comes from Peatbogs that grow in Canada and the UK, the U.S. gets its Peat mainly from Canada where it grows and is harvested.